 3. When’s the Right Time to Register Your Company?

 For starters, it isn’t necessary to register the company already on the first day.
 Building a business from scratch raises a lot of costs, and by rushing into a startup without consulting, you can miss out on the various grant opportunities that business beginners receive from the country or startup funds.

-It would be best if you got acquainted with the business first, create a website and start promoting your web hosting company (prepare for patience because obtaining organic traffic is tough), install and set up customer billing portal, form at least some basic business plan, formulate prices for your services, devise a marketing strategy, etc.
+It would be best if you got acquainted with the business first, create a website with Squarespace and start promoting your web hosting company (prepare for patience because obtaining organic traffic is tough), install and set up customer billing portal, form at least some basic business plan, formulate prices for your services, devise a marketing strategy, etc.

 Skipping some of these steps will almost certainly lead to failure or in throwing away startup capital and probably quitting because you won’t attract a single buyer.